 Download

-Single project.
 Grants of up to $150,000 support public-facing contemporary visual art projects by US-based curators.
 Single project grants may fund group exhibitions, single-artist surveys, participatory or community-engaged art projects, digital exhibitions, curated series of live or virtual performances, and more.
+Projects must open to the public between September 1, 2025, and August 31, 2027.

 Teiger Foundation is dedicated to supporting curatorial learning and experimentation.
 Successful proposals will demonstrate not just the merit of the artists involved, but a clearly defined and compelling curatorial vision.
-What are your guiding principles for working with artists and partners, responding to communities and contexts, and contending with urgent contemporary curatorial issues as you see them?
+What guiding principles shape your approach to working with artists and partners?
+How do you engage with communities and contexts in your curatorial practice?
+What urgent curatorial issues do you seek to address, and how do you approach them?

-Please consult our FAQ for more information on how applications are evaluated, and our 2023 grantee list for examples of the range of initiatives we support.
+Please consult our FAQ for more information on how applications are evaluated, and our past grantee list for examples of the range of initiatives we support.

 *